cabalamat/frambozenapp/doc/fk.md

 ## Parameters

 The `FK` constructor takes one compulsory parameter, the name of the collection it is a reference to.
 If this collection hasn't been defined you, you can use a string, e.g. `FK(Author)` and `FK('Author')` mean the same thing.

+`desc`:`str` = A description of the field.
+This is used as a comment and is displayed as a tooltip on the field title as it appears on the page (using the HTML `title` attribute)

+`title`:`str` = The text description that will appear against a field on a web form.
+This defaults to a name based on the field name in the table schema.

+`default`:`str` = the default value that goes in the field.
+If not set, it is the value of the 0th choice in `choices`.

+`showNull`:`bool` defaults to `False` = if true, the list of elecment begibns with a null element of `('',"- select one -")`

+`allowNull`:`bool` defaults to `True` = if true, allows the user to select the null (`''`) element

+`choiceF`:`Callable[[FK],List[Tuple[str,str]]]`.
+Choice function.
+Normally an FK as an HTML form field lists all the documents in a target collection. if this function is set, it is called when building the form to determine which documents to list.

+`showLink`:`bool` defaults to `True` = if true, show a link to the URL of the document for the foreign key.